Amyotrophic Lateral Sclerosis (ALS) – Diagnosis, Symptoms, and Treatment

 Individuals that are recently diagnosed and have no trouble breathing may benefit from disease-modifying therapy - this typically includes the medication Rilutek (riluzole).

 Patients with trouble swallowing and weight loss may be candidates for percutaneous gastrostomy tube (PEG) placement.
-During this procedure, a tube is surgically inserted into the gastrointestinal tract in order to provide nutrition and tube feeding in patients that cannot chew, swallow, or eat.
+During this procedure, a tube is surgically inserted into the gastrointestinal tract to provide nutrition and tube feeding in patients that cannot chew, swallow, or eat.

 Patients with a life expectancy less than 6 months should generally establish care with hospice for comfort measures.